The Best HDR Monitors (2023 Reviews)

 About The Monitor

-The Cooler Master Temepst GP27Q finally makes “budget HDR monitor” a thing.
+The AOC Q27G3XMN finally makes “budget HDR monitor” a thing.

-Sure, $500 is still a lot for a gaming monitor to some users, but you get exceptional value for your money as unlike some $900+ “HDR monitors”, the GP27Q actually delivers a true HDR experience.
+Sure, $300 is still a lot for a gaming monitor to some users, but you get exceptional value for your money.
+In fact, unlike some $900+ “HDR monitors”, the Q27G3XMN actually delivers a true HDR experience.

 Image Quality

-To start with, the GP27Q is the cheapest monitor with FALD (full-array local dimming), which is the most important feature if you want good HDR image quality on a LED-backlit display.
+To start with, the Q27G3XMN is the cheapest monitor with FALD (full-array local dimming), which is the most important feature if you want good HDR image quality on an LED-backlit display.

 Edge lit Dimming vs Full array Dimming

-Apart from the decent full-array local dimming solution that allows for bright highlights without sacrificing black depth, the Cooler Master GP27Q has a wide 98% DCI-P3 and 100% Adobe RGB color gamut for accurate, consistent and vibrant colors.
-You can even use the monitor for professional color-critical work.
+Apart from the decent full-array local dimming solution that allows for bright highlights without sacrificing black depth, the AOC Q27G3XMN has a wide 96% DCI-P3 and 90% Adobe RGB color gamut for vibrant colors.

 Further, the 1440p resolution results in a decent pixel density of 108 PPI (pixels per inch) on the 27″ viewable screen of the monitor, meaning that you’ll get plenty of screen space with sharp details and text.